 Previously, Tamekage was considered to have died on 12/24 of 1537, but historical records indicate he was living after that date and may have been two years later on 12/24 of 1539.
 Certain records indicate that he continued to wield authority even after headship of the family was transferred to Harukage.

 There is a theory that Tamekage and Nakajō Fujisuke endeavored to have Tokimunemaru (the son of Date Tanemune later known as Date Sanemoto) become the adopted son of Uesugi Sadazane.
 However, in addition to a lot of resistance to the plan within Echigo,

 Tamekage sought to have Tokimunemaru become the successor to Sadazane as a puppet military governor to stabilize the governance of the Nagao family in Echigo, whereas Tanemune viewed Tokimunemaru as an agent by which to bring Echigo Province into the sphere of influence of the Date clan.
-Based on these differences in expectations and, in 1540, direct military intervention by Tanemune against the faction in Echigo opposed to the adoption, Tamekage decided to cease further negotiations so the adoption plans were at once discarded.
+Based on these differences in expectations and, in 1540, direct military intervention by Tanemune against the faction in Echigo opposed to the adoption, Tamekage decided to cease further negotiation so the adoption plans were at once discarded.
 Following the demise of Tamekage, the proposal was revived but growing opposition within the Date family led to a division that escalated into a dispute between Tanemune and his son and heir, Date Harumune, known as the Tenbun Conflict.

 Tamekage could not bring the kokujin, or provincial landowners, in the Agakita Group of northern Echigo under control.
 While he could not exercise the public authority to rule over this group, the issue was taken over to be addressed by his sons, Harukage and Kagetora (later known as Uesugi Kenshin).